ecypeng/EECS4415/a3/readme.txt

 Part A:
-To run this, first open two terminal windows.
+To run this, first open three terminal windows.

 In terminal window 1, please follow these steps:
 1. docker run -it -v $PWD:/app --name twitter -w /app python bash